Vegas Betting

 Best for: Daily Poker Tournaments

-This is a mid-tier resort that punches above its weight.
-You can enjoy such perks as complimentary drinks if you are betting on horses, daily poker tournaments, and an amazing pool area.
+As a mid-range property that delivers big, you can enjoy perks like complimentary drinks when you bet on horses, daily poker tournaments and a spectacular pool area.

 Pros